Petar-Dinev/BuyOrSell/README.md

-Pets-Social-Network.
 I changed the idea of my project in last moment to a site for buying / selling second hand cars.
 I named it "CarTrade".
 Almost done.
 Still work on it.